futurice/metalsmith-prismic-template/docs/prismic-conventions.md

 Design your custom types carefully, it’s tedious to change later when you have content and collaborate with the content creators early!

 Prismic does not version custom types.
-Just to be safe, it might be a good idea to keep manual copies in `prismic-custom-types`.
+To be safe and track changes, it's a good idea to keep manual copies in `prismic-custom-types`.
+Each file should be named in the format <custom type name>.json.

 Custom types are defined as JSON files in the Prismic.io settings and should in this project follow the conventions outlined below.

 ## Prismic.io Fragments